andkhong/react-typescript-apollo/src/README.md

     vi. utils
     vii.
 Interfaces
 8. SVG/Image Assets
     i.
 Please use the Svg/Img component from the shared component.
-Please refer to docs within those components in order to use properly ii.
+Please refer to docs within those components in order to use them properly ii.
 In order to style SVGs, use a styled svg component and feed it proper styles.

 ## Functional VS Class